vectara/vectara-answer/README.md

 `npm run bootstrap`

+When prompted for which application to create, simply select from one of three default apps:

+1. `Vectara Docs` - Answer questions about Vectara documentation
+2. `Vectara.com` - Answer questions about the content of the Vectara company website
+3. `AskFeynman` - Answer questions about Richard Feynman's lectures

-When prompted for which application to create, simply select one of the three default apps, and you'll have the app running in your browser at `http://localhost:4444`.
+After selecting which application to create, you'll have the app running in your browser at `http://localhost:4444`.

 Congratulations!
 You've just setup and run a sample app powered by Vectara!
 We'll work on setting up a custom application later in this doc.